-Calculating the worth of your car accident settlement depends on if you were injured in a “pure tort state” or a “No Fault” state.
+Calculating the worth of your car settlement depends on if you were injured in a “pure tort state” or a “No Fault” state.

+Car accident settlement calculators aren’t as cut in dry in No-Fault states.
 Michigan is a good example of a No Fault state.
 Some states, like Michigan, have very unique laws that make them different from the rest of the country.
 These states also often have injury threshold requirements, meaning that a person injured in a motor vehicle accident must suffer an injury that’s sufficiently serious in order to recover money damages, such as pain and suffering compensation in a lawsuit filed against the insurance company of the driver who caused your car accident.

 In addition, attorney Steven Gursten is the current President of the Motor Vehicle Trial Lawyers Association, a national association of auto accident attorneys.
 Steve has lectured at over 200 legal seminars across the country, teaching lawyers how to litigate car and truck accident cases, and how to maximize accident settlement values.
 Steve is the Past-Chair of the American Association for Justice Truck Accident Litigation Group.
 He also serves on the executive boards of several preeminent national lawyer organizations, including the Melvin M. Belli Trial Lawyers Society, the Taos Injury Lawyers Group, and the American Association for Justice Traumatic Brain Injury Litigation Group.
 In this capacity, Steve and the other attorneys at this law firm have worked with excellent and experienced auto accident attorneys throughout the country.